qperfect-io/qleo/docs/manual/special_topics.rst

     >>> bs
     bs"0111"

-A useful function is :func:`~mimiqcircuits.nonzeros`, which returns the indices of non-zero bits in a BitString.
+A useful function is :func:`~qleo.nonzeros`, which returns the indices of non-zero bits in a BitString.

 .. doctest:: BitString